-The overall quality of the Providence Downtown National Register District, bounded by Memorial Boulevard and Fountain, Greene, Empire, Chestnut, Pine, Friendship, and Dyer Streets, is being compromised by a number of factors: public policy insensitive to preservation; poor quality new design; unregulated demolitions; and the current declining real estate market following the previous boom.
-The Teste Block and the Providence National Bank façade exemplify these threats because both could be legally demolished without review under the Downcity Review Commission guidelines, which allow demolition of buildings that remain unoccupied for five years.
+The overall quality of the Providence Downtown National Register District is being compromised by a number of factors: public policy insensitive to preservation, unregulated demolitions, and the currently depressed real estate market following the previous boom.
+The George C. Arnold Building, the Providence National Bank façade, and the Teste Block exemplify this threat because all three could be legally demolished without review under the Downcity Review Committe guidelines.

 Providence National Bank Building Façade (1940s)

 PPS Most Endangered: 2009 (Providence National Register District), 2010 (Providence National Register District), 2011 (Providence National Register District)

 In 2005, developers demolished the Providence National Bank Building.
 They saved the 1940s-era 50 Weybosset Street façade, pledging to integrate it into plans for a high rise hotel.
 In October 2007, the project officially stalled along with the real estate market.
 Not only was the prospect of new development lost, but also gone were the historic Providence National Bank and First Federal Bank buildings.

 Upon the failing of the development proposal the owner of the property wanted to demolish the façade, as he no longer wished to be responsible for its maintenance.
 Fortunately, he was unable to do so due to the terms listed in the demolition of the building.
 Currently, there are no plans of development and although the façade is still standing the rest of the former property is now a parking lot.

 PPS Most Endangered: 2007, 2008, 2009, 2010, 2011